A Second-Order Nonlocal Approximation for Manifold Poisson Model with Dirichlet Boundary: Main Results

 where the constant is independent to $\delta$. \end{theorem}

-This two theorem indicates that the solution of \eqref{c01} exist uniquely and $u_\delta$ approaches $u$ in a rate of $\mathcal{O}(\delta^2)$ in $H^1$ norm, while $v_\delta$ converges to $\frac{\partial u}{\partial \n}$ in a rate of $\mathcal{O}(\delta^{3/2})$ in $L^2$ norm.
-In the following two sections, the error control and the coercivity analysis of \eqref{c01} will be given.
+This two theorem indicates that \eqref{c01} assures a unique solution $u_{\delta}$ and has localization rate $\mathcal{O}(\delta^2)$ to \eqref{b01} in $H^1$ norm.
+Such rate attains more accuracy than the model introduced in \cite{Base1} and is currently optimal among all the high dimensional nonlocal models even in the case of Euclid domains.
+In the following section, some coercivity properties of the model \eqref{c01} will be given.
 The proof of theorem \ref{theorem3} and \ref{theorem2} will then be given separately in section \ref{main1} and \ref{main2}.